davidgilbertson/react-recollect/README.md

 ### The `initStore` function

+The `initStore` function will *replace* the contents of the store with the object you pass in.
+If you don't pass anything, it will empty the store.

-When you're only using Recollect in the browser, you don't need to 'create' or 'initialize' the store.
+If you're only using Recollect in the browser, you probably won't need to use this.

 When you render on the server though, you _do_ need to initialize the store, because unlike a browser, a server is shared between many users and state needs to be fresh for each request.

-Enter the `initStore` function, which you use on the server and in the browser.

 #### On the server